xlvisuals/better-windows-software/README.md

 These are the top tools to improve your computing experience significantly, just by not getting in the way.
 For a more comprehensive list see my list of [free Windows software ](https://github.com/xlvisuals/free-windows-software).

+## What about Macs?

+A Mac user only needs [Firefox](https://www.mozilla.org/firefox/) + [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [DuckDuckGo](https://duckduckgo.com/), [VLC](https://www.videolan.org/vlc/) — and that's about it.
+Apple's Preview/Pages/Numbers/Keynote/Mail/Photos/Notes are all decent.
+Preview is especially great, no Acrobat needed.
+The Windows list exists, and is so long, because Microsoft has been actively making their defaults worse; Apple mostly hasn't done that yet.